wagtail/rfcs/text/041-org-wide-guidelines.md

 - RFC: 41
 - Author: Jonny Scholes
 - Created: 2019–06–05
-- Last Modified: 2019–06–05
+- Last Modified:
+  2019–06–05

 ## Abstract

-As Wagtail grows and the Wagtail organisation adds more projects under it’s central Wagtail organisation there should be a consistent set of guidelines and standards applied to all projects.
+As Wagtail grows and more projects are added to the central organisation, there should be a consistent set of guidelines and standards applied to all projects.

 ## Motivation

 The wagtail core project has a set of guidelines for contributors to follow when submitting code/design.
-Consisting of both coding practices, expected contributor behavior and guiding principles, they have been carefully put together with the aim of maintaining a productive and professional project and working ethic.
+Consisting of both coding practices, expected contributor behaviour and guiding principles, they have been carefully put together with the aim of maintaining a productive and professional project and working ethic.